 Morphometric traits of pigs in Ranchi district

-The morphometric traits of local pigs in Ranchi district across four different age groups (0 to 18 months) are summarized in Table 1.
+The morphometric traits of local pigs in Ranchi district across four different age groups (0 to 18 months) were summarized in Table 1.
 The data reveals a significant (P<0.05) linear increase in most physical parameters as the animals matured.

 The mean Body Length showed a substantial increase from 24.73±1.73 cm in the 0–2 month group to 54.32±1.92 cm in the 12–18 month group.
 Similarly, Chest Girth and Height at Wither increased significantly from 25.78±2.02 cm and 24.21±1.38 cm (0–2 months) to 44.88±1.37 cm and 42.31±1.34 cm (12–18 months), respectively.
 The significant increase in body length, chest girth, and height at wither indicates a steady growth pattern in the local pig population of Ranchi.
 These findings suggest that the skeletal and muscular framework of these pigs develops consistently up to 18 months of age.
 The concomitant increase in chest girth and body length is a typical characteristic of indigenous pig breeds, reflecting their adaptability to the local extensive rearing system.
 These results are in agreement with Sahoo et al. (2012), who reported similar growth trends in North-Eastern indigenous pigs.
 The Snout Length increased progressively and stabilized after 7–10 months (12.30 cm).
 The Tail Length followed a similar upward trend, reaching its peak in the adult group (14.77±0.82 cm).
 The mean body measurements of Ranchi local pigs are relatively smaller compared to recognized breeds like 'Ghungroo' or 'Niang Megha'.
 This indicates that the local pigs of this region are a smaller-sized germplasm, likely due to long-term adaptation to the specific agro-climatic conditions and low-input management of Jharkhand.